rybafish/rybafish.github.io/variables.md

 When the whole Variables cell deleted - the default definition will be loaded from the KPI definition file.
 Explicit 'Reset to defaults' option is available in Alt+V dialog.

 # Replacements
-Okay, now things get real confusing: what if we want to define a list of values for a specific variable?
-For example, we only want to get expensive statement for list of specific user names?
-For example, SASCHA and LUCIA.
-Naturally we will try to do the following:
+Okay, but what if we want to define a list of values for a specific variable?
+For example, we only want to get expensive statements for a list of specific user.
+Something which result in statement likw `select ... where db_user in ('SASCHA','LUCIA')`.
+Naturally, we will try to do the following:

 ```
-variables: 'y1: 10, y2: 50, threshold: 30, userlist: SASCHA,LUCIA'
+variables: 'y1: 10, y2: 50, threshold: 30, userlist: 'SASCHA','LUCIA''
 ```
 But this is not going to work to two reasons.
 First - comas are allowed only to separate variables.
-Second - quotes are requred but this will brake parsing of yaml file...
+Second - quotes are requred to generate correct SQL but this will brake parsing of yaml file.

 To overcome this limitation there is an option to replace characters in variables:
 ```
 variablesReplace: [";", "','"]
 ```

-This means every `;` inside the variable will be replaced by ```','``` sequence.
+This means every `;` character inside the variable will be replaced by the ```','``` sequence.
 We also need to adjust variables definition:
 ```
 variables: 'y1: 10, y2: 50, threshold: 30, userlist: SASCHA;LUCIA'
 variablesReplace: [";", "','"]
 ```

-And in the sql statement definition now we can use this (note the quotes around the variable):
+And in the sql statement definition now we can use this (note the quotes around the variable, this is requred to compensate missing ones in the variable):
 ```
 sql> ...
     where ...